short notes:

 NOTORIETY

-I see that American Street gave a brief notice [well, two words and a link, actually] to this site as one of the "Progressive Peers" in Connecticut whose been writing about politics this season |
+well, two words and a link, actually] to this site as one of the "Progressive Peers" in Connecticut whose been writing about politics this season |

-Not certain if this means I'll be expected to stay on this vein or not; though I expect I'd be writing about politics off and on anyway | The picture is one of my "October Surprises" and came as part of an article on the pardoning of turkeys on Thanksgiving [that probably made the folks at PeTA happy]
+this vein or not; though I expect I'd be writing about politics off and on anyway | The picture is one of my "October Surprises" and came as part of an article on the

 And no, I'm NOT going to say who I think the turkeys in the picture | Probably us, if we vote a certain way come November 2nd |